johan162/hpdf_table/docs/Building.md

 $ make install
 ```

-If you miss any library the `configure` process will discover this and tell you what you need to install.
+If any libraries are missing the `configure` process will discover this and tell what needs to be installed.
-This would otherwise compile and install the library in `/usr/local` subtree.
-It wil build and install both a static and dynamic library.
+If successfully, the above commands will compile and install the library in `/usr/local` subtree.
+It wil build and install both a static and dynamic library

 @note By calling `./configure -h` a list of possible options on how the library should be compiled and installed
 will be shown.

-Depending on your system this might also be available as a pre-built package for you to install directly via perhaps `apt`on Linux or `brew` on OSX.
+Depending on the system there might also be pre-built binary packages available for install directly
+via `apt`on Linux or `brew` on OSX.

-## Pre-requisites
+## Pre-requisites {#pre-req}

 @note OSX Package manager: We recommend using `brew` as the package manager for OSX.